daniel04best/Cyclistic-Case-Study/README.md

 The dataset was filtered to remove outliers and null values:
 - Removed Nulls: Excluded rows where start_station_name or end_station_name were missing (IS NOT NULL).
 - Removed Outliers: Filtered out rides with a duration less than 1 minute (likely false starts or docking errors) and rides over 24 hours (1440 minutes).
-This cleaning process ensured the integrity of the data by creating a final table only with rows that met the **necessary criteria** (no nulls and valid duration).